dltj/dltj-blog/content/2022-02-17-issue-85-article-fingerprints-nft-fraud-life-improvements.md

 "Yes, Mister Carpenter, I have a question for Siva Vaidhyanathan about the role of cats in the metaverse?"

-The {% include robustlink.html href="https://niso.plus/" versionurl="https://web.archive.org/web/20220211123509/https://niso.plus/" versiondate="2022-02-16" title="NISOplus Conference homepage" anchor="NISOplus 2022 conference" %} is going on this week, and Tuesday's opening keynote was from {% include robustlink.html href="https://facultydirectory.virginia.edu/faculty/sv2r" versionurl="https://web.archive.org/web/20220217010228/https://facultydirectory.virginia.edu/faculty/sv2r" versiondate="2022-02-16" title="Siva Vaidhyanathan's faculty page at the University of Virginia" anchor="Siva Vaidhyanathan" %}: "Welcome to the Metaverse—The Profound Consequences of a Science-Fiction Vision".
+The {{ robustlink(href="https://niso.plus/", versionurl="https://web.archive.org/web/20220211123509/https://niso.plus/", versiondate="2022-02-16", title="NISOplus Conference homepage", anchor="NISOplus 2022 conference") }} is going on this week, and Tuesday's opening keynote was from {{ robustlink(href="https://facultydirectory.virginia.edu/faculty/sv2r", versionurl="https://web.archive.org/web/20220217010228/https://facultydirectory.virginia.edu/faculty/sv2r", versiondate="2022-02-16", title="Siva Vaidhyanathan's faculty page at the University of Virginia", anchor="Siva Vaidhyanathan") }}: "Welcome to the Metaverse—The Profound Consequences of a Science-Fiction Vision".
 It was a fascinating, thought-provoking look at how technology has infiltrated our lives and what the current trajectory might hold.
 Topics that made me think...when was the last time I "logged on"?
 I mean, I'm constantly connected now.